eduardofilo/RG350_adam_image/README.md

 ### System access

 Once the card with the system (INT) and the contents (EXT) have been inserted in their corresponding slots, and the console turned on, we can access the system by SSH to make some customizations that require this type of access (such as editing SimpleMenu or Py Backup configuration files).
 To achieve access by SSH we will connect the console with an USB type C cable to the computer using the same connector that is used for charging (that is, the one marked with DC).
 In Windows, it may be necessary to install [drivers](https://github.com/SeongGino/RetroGame350-AppRepo/blob/master/RG350-signed_driver.zip).
+In case of problems installing this drivers, see [this video](https://www.youtube.com/watch?v=Ib5qfYv6ijc).

 On the computer we can use any FTP client configured with the SFTP or SCP protocol (for example WinSCP or Filezilla).
 Access through the normal SSH protocol can be achieved from a simple console or terminal either on Windows or Linux, by typing the following command:

 ```
 ssh od@10.1.1.2